 Here is a full list of available macro conditionals.

-We can use certain scripts into our macros that allow us to use actions like addons do.
+We can use certain scripts into our macros that allow us to use actions as addons do.
 We cannot use scripts to cast spells, use items, equip gear or any other secured actions.
-Secured actions are those functions reserved to World of Warcraft’s User Interface.
-In this way, the WoW team can block almost any ways of automating certain aspects of your character like farming honor, XP or mining veins.
+Secured actions are those functions reserved for World of Warcraft’s User Interface.
+In this way, the WoW team can block almost any way of automating certain aspects of your character like farming honor, XP, or mining veins.

 Basically, a macro that has scripts it’s like a mini-addon, but restricted to 255 characters.

-We can even freeze the time for certain amount of seconds.
+We can even freeze the time for a certain amount of seconds.

 /run local t = time() + 10 while time() < t do end

 This script will freeze your World of Warcraft client for 10 seconds.
-You can adjust the amount of seconds by changing the value of 10 to anything you want.
+You can adjust the number of seconds by changing the value of 10 to anything you want.
 This can be extremely useful in situations like Priority Mail achievement.
-Freezing the client for ridiculous amount of time such as 5 minutes or higher will result in a disconnect or sometimes even crash.
+Freezing the client for a ridiculous amounts of time such as 5 minutes or higher will result in a disconnect or sometimes even crash.

 Also, the world around you is pretty much alive which means that everybody will be able to interact with you.